Skip to main content

 Mitotane

-Sometimes mitotane is given for a period of time after surgery has removed all the (visible) cancer.
-This is called adjuvant therapy and is meant to kill any cells that were left behind but were too small to see.
-Giving the drug this way may prevent or delay the cancer's return. .
+• Adjuvant therapy: Mitotane can be given after surgery, after all the visible cancer has been removed.
+This is meant to kill any cells that were left behind but were too small to see.
+Giving the drug this way is intended to prevent or delay the cancer's return.

-If the cancer has not been completely removed by surgery or has come back, mitotane will shrink the cancer in some patients.
-On average, the response lasts about a year, but it can be longer for some patients.
+• Therapy for unresectable, recurrent, or metastatic disease: If the cancer has not been completely removed by surgery or has come back, mitotane may be used to shrink the cancer in some patients.

 Mitotane is particularly helpful for people with adrenal cancers who have problems caused by excessive hormone production.
 Even when it doesn't shrink the tumor, mitotane can reduce abnormal hormone production and relieve symptoms.
 Most patients with excess hormone production are helped by mitotane.

-This drug is taken as a pill 3 to 4 times a day.
+This drug is a pill taken 3 to 4 times a day.
 Like other types of chemo, treatment with mitotane needs to be supervised closely by a doctor.

 Other chemo drugs used for adrenal cancer

 Drugs are sometimes combined with mitotane to treat advanced adrenal cancer.
-The drugs used most often are:
+The chemo drugs used most often in combination with mitotane are:

-Chemotherapy drugs kill cancer cells but also damage some normal cells, which can cause some side effects.
-Side effects from chemo depend on the type of drugs, their doses, and how long treatment lasts.
-Common side effects of chemo include:
+Chemo kills cancer cells but also damages some normal cells, which can cause side effects.
+These depend on the type, dose, and length of drugs given.
+Some common side effects of chemo include:

 • Nausea and vomiting